-Our attorneys have filed a personal injury lawsuit on behalf of victims of the Tubbs Fire alleging that PG&E’s failure to update aging infrastructure and maintain trees near its powerlines caused the blaze.
+Our team of attorneys have filed a Tubbs fire lawsuit on behalf of victims of the Tubbs Fire alleging that PG&E’s failure to update aging infrastructure and maintain trees near its power lines caused the fires.
+The fire lawsuits seek money in excess of what is already covered by insurance.
+We also assist our clients with home insurance & personal property inventories.

 Tubbs Fire survivors may have legal claims to compensation from PG&E for property losses, serious injuries, and other damages.
-Explore your options and your claims with a trusted fire attorney today, free.
+Fill out the form to the right to explore your options and your claims with a trusted wildfire attorney today, free.
+Hablamos Español.

 The Tubbs Fire raged for weeks in October 2017, burning over 36,000 acres of Napa and Sonoma counties, destroying over 5,200 structures, and claiming 22 lives.
 It has been deemed the most destructive and deadly wildfire in California history.